hevnsnt/norecognition/README.md

 * **Required Hardware:** Research workstation (2x NVIDIA DGX Spark node cluster **or** Workstation with 4x NVIDIA GeForce RTX 5070 Ti GPUs)
 * **Goal Test Rate:** ~**100,000 tests/minute** (~140x increase)
 * **Time to Target:** **~2 Months** 🎉YAY🎉
-*An overwhelming performance advantage resulting in drastically shorter project completion times.
-For a hypothetical 1-billion-test campaign, the custom build would complete the task in approximately 9.3 days, consuming only ~$50 in electricity costs.
-For comparision Two NVIDIA DGX Sparks would require 6 months (323 days) and consume ~$600 in electricity for the same task.*

 ### Can You Help Us Bridge the Gap? 🤝